As anything and everything on the internet and digital platforms goes micro, so do the surveys.

 Until recently, most companies preferred user surveys to collect user data and feedback.

-It can be true that an email sent directly to the specific customer looks more considerate and specialized.
+It can be true that an email sent directly to a specific customer looks more considerate and specialized.
 At first glance, that is.

 Traditional surveys lack much more than they bring to the game.